 - Demonstrated ability to offer fiscal management and oversight, including budget development.

 - Experience in board relations.

 - Ability to develop and maintain a positive staff environment and culture.

-Applicants are asked to send a cover letter, resume, and salary requirements to the following e-mail address: firstname.lastname@example.org.
-Review of applications will begin immediately and will continue until the position is filled.
+How to Apply: Applicants are asked to send a cover letter, resume, and salary requirements to the following e-mail address: email@example.com.
+Review of applications is an ongoing process and will continue until the position is filled.